NEW Whitepaper: Fiber Laser Pierce Detection Capability, Enhances Cutting Productivity.

 Performance improvements for this application will have significant impact on global economies, as there is growing dependence on fabricated metal goods.
 Newer generations of fiber lasers are now beginning to incorporate additional sensors and diagnostics that allow more advanced functions to be performed: an example being the 6kW redPOWER QUBE fiber laser, designed to avoid damage and poor performance caused by back-reflections using a patented angle capillary tube within the PIPA-Q delivery fiber, controlled removal of back-reflected light within the laser and by incorporating photodiodes to monitor and protect the system.
 (FIGURE 1).

 Pierce detection systems already exist that are based within the cutting workstation.
-However, next-generation fiber lasers, such as the redPOWER QUBE lasers, have an integrated pierce-detection system that removes the need for any costly additional sensors within the cutting head.
+However, next-generation fiber lasers, such as the redPOWER QUBE lasers, have an integrated pierce-detection system that removes the need for a costly additional laser sensor to be added within the cutting head.

 Many types of pierce detection systems exist that provide feedback to the cutting machine controller as soon as a pierce breakthrough is achieved.
 This allows the controller to move onto the cutting phase with the minimum necessary dwell time.
 Usually, pierce detection systems are based within the cutting workstation around the focusing head, but this results in a more complex and costly cutting head and an optical system with additional optical surfaces that can degrade the laser beam.
 They are also susceptible to damage because of the dusty environment often experienced when working near the cutting process.